degi/wanulcas/docs/overview.md

 imperfections on the profitability of the agroforestry system simulated.
 As we do a daily accounting of costs and returns, no separate category of 'working capital' is needed as one would use for an annual accounting system.
-Costs and returns included in WaNuLCAS are listed in Table 3.7.
+Costs and returns included in WaNuLCAS are listed in Table 12.1.

-### **Table 3.7.** Costs and returns included in the calculation of net present value in WaNuLCAS
+Table 12.1.
+Costs and returns included in the calculation of net present value in WaNuLCAS

 | Costs | Returns |
 |:---|:---|